Ashok0/EnderalVR/README.md

 [**Amanda v1.4.2**](https://www.nexusmods.com/enderalspecialedition/mods/15?tab=files): Adds female follower to The Drunken Bee tavern in Riverville.

+[**A Follower Named Ishan v1.2**](https://www.nexusmods.com/enderalspecialedition/mods/327?tab=files): Adds a custom voiced Qyranian follower at the Drunken Bee in Riverville.

 [**Jespar Has Steel SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/239?tab=files): Jespar no longer uses toothpicks in battles of life and death.

 [**Seagulls of Skyrim v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/52153?tab=files): This mod adds seagulls along the coasts of Skyrim and Solstheim, with animated models and sounds from Mr. Siika Seagulls for Skyrim SE!

 [**Enderal SE - Seagulls of Skyrim v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/204?tab=files): Compatibility patch for Seagulls of Skyrim which adds them to the world of Vyn.

-[**Flying Crows SSE v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/49270?tab=files): Adds flying crows to various locations around Tamriel to create a more nordic atmosphere in your Skyrim.
+[**Flying Crows SSE v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/49270?tab=files): Adds flying crows to various locations around Tamriel to create a more nordic atmosphere in your Skyrim.

 [**Enderal SE - Flying Crows v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/205?tab=files): Compatibility patch for Flying Crows which adds them to the world of Vyn.

 [**Bears of the North v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47541?tab=files): Visual overhaul of the bears of Skyrim.
 Bigger, badder bears fit for the harsh northern lands they roam.

-[**Enderal SE - Bears of the North v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/30?tab=files): Enderal SE compatibility patch for Bears of the North.
+[**Enderal SE - Bears of the North v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/30?tab=files): Enderal SE compatibility patch for Bears of the North.

 [**Creature Replacer Pack v1.1**](https://www.nexusmods.com/enderalspecialedition/mods/74?tab=files): A collection of creature replacers for Enderal converted to SE.